No nutrients, enzymes or enhancers

 We pick early, often weeks before anyone else considers it.
 Our whites are frequently at and under 13 and some of our reds are at/near 13.5 (both directions).
 Many of our vineyards are cool climate - we grow Syrah in Anderson Valley in order to get profile we want at a low alcohol.
 That said, we also don't adjust alcohol to meet our goals.
 We have seen our wines end up higher in alcohol than other wineries in the same vineyard (who picked later) because we let the native yeast do their thing and don't add water or use reverse osmosis.
 So, yes we would love to make under 12.5 wines but to make wines naturally at that alc in California is impossible.
 We believe alcohol is a byproduct of our winemaking decisions and we try to live with the repercussions of our decisions rather than cover them up after the fact.

 When it comes to dogma, the road to hell is paved with good intentions.
-We have vineyards that are organic and even have a new one that was effectively abandoned - closer to the ideas of Masanobu Fukuoka.
+We have worked with vineyards that are using no petrochemicals and even have a new one that was effectively abandoned - closer to the ideas of Masanobu Fukuoka.
 Biodynamic is very interesting to us but we are hesitant to adopt a management system that is dependent on copper sulfate due to health concerns.
 We are not alone in these.
 Alice Feiring blogged about Eric Texier's thoughts around this last Feb.
 We have also strived to find vineyard managers who share our overall concern with the environment and desire for growing natural wine grapes.
 We struggle with doctrine that ignores excess and risks simply because it was determined to be okay for THAT doctrine.
 The religious analogies are so plentiful that I won't bother but I'm sure you get the idea.
 When it comes to dogma, the road to hell is paved with good intentions.

 In the winery, we are extremely careful with our winemaking to ensure we encourage but not manipulate the wines expression of origin (terroir and varietal).
 In the winery, we are extremely careful with our winemaking to ensure we encourage but not manipulate the wines expression of origin (terroir and varietal).
 We also make decisions to ensure our wines belong on the table with food and not in cocktail glass in advance of anything edible.
 That means we pick based on flavor and acid.
 We ignore brix.
 We picked Syrah this year at 21.5 brix and it is gorgeous.
 We also picked Syrah at 23 brix and it is equally gorgeous.
 In both cases we were examining acid structure and flavors.